MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/cannot-edit-o365-kiosk-user-calendar.md

 ## Problem

 You can't use Microsoft Outlook to make changes to the calendar of another user who has a Microsoft 365 Kiosk license.
-This occurs even though you have permissions to the Office 365 Kiosk user's calendar.
+This occurs even though you have permissions to the Microsoft 365 Kiosk user's calendar.

 ## Cause